ansible/ansible/docs/docsite/rst/community/contributor_path.rst

 Each Ansible project has its own set of contributor guidelines.
 Familarize yourself with these as you prepare your first contributions.

 * :ref:`Ansible Core development <developer_guide>`.
-* :ref:`Ansible collectoin development <developing_collections>` and the collection-level contributor guidelines in the collection repository.
+* :ref:`Ansible collection development <developing_collections>` and the collection-level contributor guidelines in the collection repository.

 Making your first contribution